Study 17 (continued) into the cause(s) of

 only) cause of homosexuality:

-Lady Gaga's 2011 hit song "Baby, I was born this way" has turned out to be true!
+Lady Gaga's 2011 hit song "Baby, I was born this way" may have turned out to be accurate!

 2012-DEC: A new possible explanation for the cause of homosexuality is unveiled (Cont'd):

-The NIMBioS group defines "homosexuality" to include same-sex sexual attraction, and thus include the full range of homosexual and bisexual orientations.
+The National Institute for Mathematical and Biological Synthesis (NIMBioS) at the University of Tennessee defines "homosexuality" to include same-sex sexual attraction, and thus include the full range of homosexual and bisexual orientations.

 At that time, their concept of the influence of epi-marks as the cause of homosexuality was untested.
 However, the idea neatly fits with many observations and studies of sexual orientation including: